rayb47/INF6027-Euros2020/README.md

 This project analyzes football tournament data (from the 2020 Euros) to address 3 main proposed research questions,
 1. What are the differences in statistics between the group stage and knockout stage for different teams?
 2. Do attacking or defensive metrics play a more critical role in determining whether a team qualifies for the knockout stage?
-3. Can team performances throughout the tournament be clustered into distinct groups based on various performance metrics?
+3. Can clustering teams based on performance metrics be used as an indicator of overall tournament success?

 The code for this project is well-documented and neatly organized to ensure clarity and reproducibility.
 The scripts are well-indented with appropriate comments to explain the steps of the analysis.
 All the code is divided into 2 files,
 1. main.R - This file handles the processing of data, computation of metrics and the entire analysis.